vaughnw128/immanent-grove/README.md

 ## Overview

 This repository serves to let me control my entire k8s homelab environment with IaC, and is a test bed for my knowledge on modern DevOps principles.
-The primary method of deployment is built on [Terraform](https://www.terraform.io/) and [Helm](https://helm.sh/).
+The cluster is bootstrapped with Terraform and then managed with FluxCD.

 ---